 Community Service | The Barrows Firm, PC

-Giving back to the community is important to The Barrows Firm.
-We are committed to a number of Community Service causes but are especially passionate about programs that help foster children, troubled youth, the elderly and veterans.
+In putting our mission that Family Matters into action, The Barrows Firm strives to be enthusiastically involved in our community.
+That is because giving back to the community is one of our most important ways we can serve our neighbors.
+We are committed to a number of community service causes and are especially passionate about programs that help foster children, troubled youth, the elderly and veterans.

 National Adoption Day

 National Adoption Day is a collective community service effort to raise awareness about the more than 100,000 foster children who are waiting to find permanent, loving families.
-A coalition of national partners – Dave Thomas Foundation for Adoption, Congressional Coalition on Adoption Institute, Alliance for Children’s Rights and Children’s Action Network – sponsor national Adoption Day.
+A coalition of national partners sponsors National Adoption day, which occurs the Saturday before Thanksgiving day.
+These sponsors include:

-The Barrows Firm has been involved in this special community service event from the firm’s inception.
-Attorney Leslie Barrows has served as chair and co-chair of the Tarrant County committee for National Adoption Day.
+We have been involved in this special community service event from the firm’s inception.
+Our founder and lead attorney, Leslie Barrows, has served as chair and co-chair of the Tarrant County committee for National Adoption Day.

 I really feel like National Adoption Day is one of those rare occasions when we, as lawyers, can go down to the family law courthouse and provide the most wonderful service to these families.
 Bringing adoptive parents and foster children together and into permanent homes is awesome.
 All of the members of my firm participate in this special event.
 We actually shut down the office for the morning on National Adoption Day.